Seasonal Affective Disorder (SAD)

 Offers Telehealth

-Leonard Lado is a Neurologist and a Psychiatrist in Bonita Springs, Florida.
+Leonard Lado is a Neurologist and a Psychiatrist practicing medicine in Bonita Springs, Florida.
 Dr. Lado is rated as a Distinguished provider by MediFind in the treatment of Seasonal Affective Disorder (SAD).
-His top areas of expertise are Bipolar Disorder (BPD), Seasonal Affective Disorder (SAD), Major Depression, and Generalized Anxiety Disorder (GAD).
+He is also highly rated in 7 other conditions, according to our data.
+His clinical expertise encompasses Bipolar Disorder (BPD), Seasonal Affective Disorder (SAD), Major Depression, and Generalized Anxiety Disorder (GAD).
 Dr. Lado is currently accepting new patients.

 Languages Spoken: